osi1880vr/prompt_quill/README.md

 # Welcome to Prompt Quill <img src="images/pq_large.png" alt="Logo"  width="100px" height="105px" />

+The **world's largest RAG driven prompt engineer** helper there is today.

 Prompt Quill was created to help users create better prompts for creating images.

 It is useful for poor prompt engineers like me who struggle with coming up with all the detailed instructions that are needed to create beautiful images using image generation models like Stable Diffusion or other image generators.